rockstor/rockstor-doc/quickstart.rst

 -----------------

 Rockstor `download options <http://rockstor.com/download.html>`_.
-Create a bootable CD or USB drive from the downloaded iso and proceed to the next section for installation.
+Create a bootable CD or USB drive from the downloaded iso and proceed to the :ref:`installation` section.

 .. raw:: html